 - any matter arising under § 626.557 or §§ 144.651 to 144.652, or any dispute subject to chapters 518 and 518B, whether or not an action is pending, except for post dissolution property distribution matters and post dissolution parenting time matters.
 This shall not restrict the present authority of the court or departments of the court from accepting for resolution a dispute arising under chapters 518 and 518B, or from referring disputes arising under chapters 518 and 518A to for-profit mediation.

 Grants are made annually, with contracts running from July 1st through June 30th.
-The FY18 grant application is due May 8, 2017.
+The FY19 application will be available in Spring 2018.

 Materials for Current Grant Recipients: